Willie Mitchell (musician): Biography

-Mitchell landed a job with the Home of the Blues record label as a producer, then left to join Hi Records as both a recording artist and a producer.
+Mitchell landed a job with the Home of the Blues record label as a producer, then left to join Hi Records in 1961 as both a recording artist and a producer.

 Known at the recording studio as "Papa Willie", Mitchell earned his nickname by taking over the reins of Hi Records in 1970 and guiding it through its most successful period.
+He produced numerous hits for Al Green in the 1970s.
 Mitchell's productions have been much noted for featuring a hard-hitting bass drum sound (usually played by pioneering Memphis drummer Al Jackson, Jr. of Booker T. & the M.G.'s).

 A trumpeter and bandleader in his own right, Mitchell released a number of popular singles for Hi Records as an artist in the 1960s, including "Soul Serenade."
 It peaked at number 43 in the UK Singles Chart in April 1968.

 Through the 1980s, Mitchell ran his own independent record label, Waylo Records.
 Acts on the label included Billy Always and Lynn White.

 In 1987, Joyce Cobb recorded several singles for Waylo, one of which made it to No. 3 on the British R&B chart: "Another Lonely Night (Without You)", while in 1987, Mitchell worked on a version of Wet Wet Wet's debut album, which was issued in 1988 as The Memphis Sessions.

 He and Al Green revived their successful recording partnership in 2003 when Green recorded I Can't Stop, his first collaboration with Mitchell since 1985's He is the Light.
 Their 2005 follow-up project was Everything's OK.

+In 2004, Willie Mitchell Boulevard was named for him.
+He was given a lifetime achievement award by the Grammys in 2009.

 Mitchell died in Memphis on January 5, 2010, from a cardiac arrest.
+He was 81.
 His final work was producing the final Solomon Burke studio album, Nothing's Impossible, released in June 2010.